Home | About USIG | What's New | Events

 H. Government Reporting Requirements and Control Over Foreign Funding

-Legislation imposes several provisions that may be of interest to US grantmakers.
-First, it requires all NCOs to report on all funds received from foreign sources and to detail how these funds are allocated or used.
-According to some Russian legal experts, foreign grantmakers need not comply with these reporting requirements unless they have a registered subdivision (branch, representative office, or affiliate) in Russia.
-Implementation of the law will show whether this interpretation is accurate.
-[16]
+Russian Law requires all NCOs to report on all funds received from foreign sources and to detail how these funds are allocated or used (Article 32.3, NCO Law).
+Foreign grantmakers need not comply with these reporting requirements unless they have a registered subdivision (branch, representative office, or affiliate) (Article 32.4, NCO Law).
+All NCOs that have receive foreign funding are required to post online reports on their activities, which shall contain information submitted in reports to government authorities (Article 32.3.2, NCO Law).

 V. Tax Laws